createcandle/recovery_buildroot/README.md

 # Candle Recovery partition buildroot

 Used to create the Candle recovery partition.
-Files do not correspond to correct positions within the buildroot folder.

 See also https://github.com/createcandle/recovery_overlay